rafalh/dashfaction/README.md

 Advanced usage
 --------------
 You can provide additional command line arguments to `DashFactionLauncher.exe` application.
 They are always forwarded to the Red Faction process.
-For example to start a dedicated server use `-dedicated` argument just like in the original game.
+For example, to start a dedicated server use the `-dedicated` argument just like in the original game.

 Dash Faction specific arguments: